SEARCH THIS BLOG

 I’ve received a few mails from readers who are planning to visit the Stresa area this winter with the intention of skiing.
 I’m pleased to see there is such interest in this, and that people recognize the year-round appeal here.
 In light of these mails I thought it would be a good idea to gather together some information and sites that may prove helpful.

-Mottarone has already been covered, you can read about it here, and then link to it’s own homepage.
+Mottarone has already been covered, you can read about it here, and then link to its own homepage.
 But if you’d now like to explore some other areas there are many choices available to you.
 Let’s separate the choices into two categories, ski resorts in the Italian Alps, and ski resorts in the Swiss Alps.
-In addition, for the purposes of this post, let’s limit the discussion to resorts to the north of Stresa, not those to the west, towards France.
-That will be another topic for another day.
+In addition, for the purposes of this post, let’s limit the discussion to resorts to the north of Stresa, not those to the west, toward France

 Here are three places I like in the Italian Alps near Domodossola, all about 45 minutes from Stresa:

 Domobianca: Only 10 km from Domodossola, offering 17 km of ski trails for all levels from green to double-black.
-English Web site: www.domobianca.it
+Website: www.domobianca.it

 Macugnaga: Skiing in sight of magnificent Monte Rosa, in a beautiful Italian mountain village filled with Walser atmosphere.
-English site with information and links: www.j2ski.com
+English website with information and links: www.j2ski.com

 Now, further afield to Switzerland.
 To reach these resorts in the Swiss Alps we’ll continue on this road past Domodossola, crossing into Switzerland over the famous Simplon Pass.
 Without traveling too much further, there are resorts I think worthy of a visit.
 Here are two in particular that are approximately two hours from Stresa: